Logo of "reviewmobility®" in white lowercase letters on a black background, featuring a thumbs-up icon to the left of the text.

 You can have as many wet rooms as you want.
 You may install wood and concrete floors with drainage and waterproofing improvements.
 When purchasing a mattress, check whether the room floor is wood.

-Do You Need Concrete Floor For A Wet Room?
+Do You Need a Concrete Floor For A Wet Room?

-A wet room can be put on most floors, but they need prep to make them waterproof.
-If you have wooden and concrete floors, you should get a professional to come in and check the shower area to see what work needs to be done, such as new floor tiles in the shower room.
+A wet room can be installed on most floors, but they need prep to make them waterproof.
+If you have wooden or concrete floors, you should get a professional to come in and check the shower area to see what work needs to be done, such as installing new floor tiles.

 Jacob Whitmore